equinix/terraform-equinix-metal-distributed-minio/README.md

 To login and administer your cluster you can navigate to any of the endpoints provided at the end of the Terraform deploy and enter the provided access key and secret.

 You can also use the [Minio Client (MC)](https://docs.min.io/docs/minio-client-quickstart-guide.html) which has a ton of functionality.
+To connect the minio client with any of your hosts, log in to any of the minio nodes through ssh and run the following command which is in the format of `mc config host add $ALIAS $MINIO_ENDPOINT $MINIO_ACCESS_KEY $MINIO_SECRET_KEY`.
+For `$MINIO_ENDPOINT` you can either use the public instance IP or use the localhost address, here's an example:

+`mc config host add minio http://127.0.0.1:9000 Xe245QheQ7Nwi20dxsuF 9g4LKJlXqpe7Us4MIwTPluNyTUJv4A5T9xVwwcZh`

 Here is a useful command to get some info on your cluster:

 ```
 mc admin info minio --json | jq .info.backend
 ```

-Which will get you something like this:
+Which will get you info about the Erasure Coding configuration used in both the standard and reduced redundancy Minio storage classes:

 ```
 root@minio-storage-node1:~# mc admin info minio --json | jq .info.backend